biandratti/huginn-net/README.md

 ### TLS JA4 Fingerprinting

-**JA4 Attribution:** This implementation follows the official [JA4 specification by FoxIO, LLC](https://github.com/FoxIO-LLC/ja4).
-JA4 (TLS client) methodology and specification are Copyright (c) 2023, FoxIO, LLC.
-Our implementation covers only JA4 (TLS client fingerprinting) under BSD 3-Clause license and is written from scratch for Huginn Net while adhering to the published JA4 standard.
+This implementation follows the official [JA4 specification by FoxIO, LLC](https://github.com/FoxIO-LLC/ja4) for TLS client fingerprinting.
+For full attribution and licensing details, please see the [Licensing & Attribution](#-licensing--attribution) section.
 We do not implement JA4+ components which are under FoxIO License 1.1.

 ## Interactive Testing